MyraTy/Neurals/README.md

-Neurals is a customizable basic neural newtork.
+Neurals is a sixth-dimensional neural newtork.
 It can predict values media entering some data.
 Try it out!!!